 Health and Social Care is an important area of CTSI’s work.
-Many of our members are active in the area of health and social care to some degree, whether they are small groups providing a very local service or larger organisations that have been commissioned by the local authority/ NHS.
+Many of our members provide activities that come under the umbrella of community health.
 As volunteering organisations, the positive impact of our members’ work in the community cannot be underestimated.

 CTSI works with NHS Forth Valley, the Community Planning Partnership (the Alliance) and the Clackmannanshire and Stirling Health and Social Care Partnership to ensure that the community are fully involved and represented at strategic level and in local initiatives.

 Activities include membership of the support team, information sharing, organising forums and focus groups and facilitating events.
 CTSI has recruited representatives from the Third Sector to sit on strategic groups and has established the Clackmannanshire Health and Social Care Forum to act as a sounding board and line of communication between decision makers, third sector and the wider community.